Tara Basro: Acting career

 Tara next starred in A Copy of My Mind, a film directed by Joko Anwar.
 It featured her in the role Sari, a cheap salon worker who falls in love with a pirated DVDs subtitle maker.
 It was screened at the 2015 Toronto International Film Festival and 72nd Venice International Film Festival.
 She won the Citra Award for Best Leading Actress.
 In 2015, she also starred in two television series, HBO's Halfworlds and NET.'s The East.
 In the former, also written and directed by Joko Anwar, she played as a demit or demon named Ros.
 In The East, she was cast as Mutia, the executive producer of a real life-inspired program Entertainment News.

 Following the success of A Copy of My Mind, Tara portrayed Kusuma Wardhani in 3 Srikandi, which reunited her with Reza Rahadian.
 It tells the story of Indonesian archer team at the 1988 Summer Olympics.
 She starred in musical drama film Three Sassy Sisters, inspired by Usmar Ismail's Tiga Dara (1956).
 She portrays the middle sister Ella.
 The same year, she was appointed as the host of The Amazing Race Asia 5 along with Allan Wu.

 In 2017, Tara starred in Joko Anwar's horror Satan's Slaves.
 It is a loose remake-cum-prequel to the 1980 film of the same name directed by Sisworo Gautama Putra.
 She starred as Rini, the oldest of four.
 The film has been watched by 4.2 million moviegoers, making it as the best-selling domestic Indonesian film of 2017.
 She was cast in Perempuan-Perempuan Chairil, a play inspired by the life of poet Chairil Anwar.
 She played as Sumirat, one of Anwar's partner.

 In 2018, she was cast in the role as Kanti, a successful banker in Viu's drama series Halustik.

 In 2019, she was cast in two of Anwar's directed films, Impetigore and Gundala.

 Music career

 Starring in 2016 musical film Three Sassy Sisters, Basro performed in five tracks of the soundtrack with the cast, including a solo number titled "Nomor Dua".
 In 2018, Basro featured on a track titled "Jawaban" by musician Petra Sihombing along with Vinson Vivaldi in Sihombing's fourth studio album, 1/4.
 Along with producer Greybox, she released a song titled "Green Kit Kat" in 2019.

 In 2021, along with Indonesian indie rock band FLEUR!, Basro featured on a single titled "Suara Disko" by disco duo Diskoria.

+Personal life

+Basro married Czech-born Indonesian actor Ken Danuja in Bandung, West Java, on 17 June 2020.